FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/2_Task1.md

 ### Monitor Application Scaling

-After initiating the stress test with hey, you can monitor the deployment as Kubernetes automatically scales out by adding new Pods to handle the increased load.
+After initiating the stress test with **hey**, you can monitor the deployment as Kubernetes automatically scales out by adding new Pods to handle the increased load.
 Use the watch command alongside kubectl get pods to observe the scaling process in real time:

 ```bash
 watch kubectl get pods